warren-bank/mirror-XMail-mail-server/Readme.txt

 	[SMAIL]
 	-Qn nthreads	= Set the number of mailer threads
-	-Qt timeout	= Set the timeout to be waited for a next try after send failure -Qi ratio	= Set the increment ratio of the reschedule time in sending a messages.
+	-Qt timeout	= Set the timeout to be waited for a next try after send failure.
+Default 480 -Qi ratio	= Set the increment ratio of the reschedule time in sending a messages.
 				At every failure in delivery a message, reschedule time T is incremented by ( T / ratio ), therefore  T(i) = T(i-1) + T(i-1)/ratio.
 				If You set this ratio to zero, T remain unchanged over delivery tentatives.
+				Default 16
-	-Qr nretries	= Set the maximum number of times to try to send the message -Ql		= Enable SMAIL logging
+	-Qr nretries	= Set the maximum number of times to try to send the message.
+Default 32 -Ql		= Enable SMAIL logging

 	[PSYNC]
-	-Yi timeout	= Set external POP3 accounts sync timout -Yt nthreads	= Set the number of POP3 sync threads
+	-Yi timeout	= Set external POP3 accounts sync timout.
+Default 120 -Yt nthreads	= Set the number of POP3 sync threads

 	[FINGER]